MoFA gets $8 million grant aid to improve rice value chain in C/R - Rainbow Radio International

 It is expected that the project will increase rice production and productivity through selection of good varieties and seed distribution, training on cultivation techniques and support of agricultural machinery.

-Aside from that the project is also expected to improve rice quality through improvement of post-harvest management technology; improve rice quality by improving rice processing technology and improve farmer’s sales price by improving capacity of famers’ organization and marketing skills.
+Aside from this, the project is also expected to improve rice quality through the improvement of post-harvest management technology; improve rice quality by improving rice processing technology and improve farmer’s sales price by improving the capacity of farmers’ organization and marketing skills.

 Specific deliverables include capacity development, rice seed development, provision of agricultural machinery equipment, and construction of rice milling plant, construction of agricultural storage facility.